HaoranLiao/haoranliao.github.io/_pages/teaching.md

 * Research Intern, IBM Quantum
 <br> 02/2023&ndash;08/2023 &nbsp;New York, United States
   * Researched machine learning-based quantum error mitigation.
-Demonstrated that our method outperforms ZNE on small-scale circuits, and scales to classically intractable circuits with lower overhead in a 100-qubit experiment.
+Demonstrated that our method outperforms ZNE on small-scale circuits, and scales to classically intractable circuits with lower overhead.
 Showed its superiority for variational algorithms such as VQE, and for tomography-like experiments.
 (Nat.
 Mach.
 Intell.
 2024, NeuIPS AI4Science 2023)
   * Pauli channel estimation using error-mitigated entanglement-enhanced benchmarking, exponentially reducing sampling complexity compared to cycle benchmarking. (arXiv, Submitted to Nat.
 Phys.)
-  * Researched extensively and enabled methods to suppress crosstalks by staggered dynamical decoupling and context-aware compilation absorbing crosstalk errors into the Hamiltonian in many-body physics simulations.
+  * Crosstalk suppression by context-aware compilation absorbing transmon crosstalk into the Hamiltonian in many-body physics simulations.
 (Proceedings of ISCA 2024)

 [//]: # (  e.g., crosstalk absorption)
 [//]: # (  on Heisenberg model simulations.)